 - Publications and postings

 - Public hearings

-- Online surveys
+- Online comment forms

 - Written and electronic comments

 HCD publicizes two phases of the Plan's development to gather public comment.
 Promotional material for the fall open houses, such as public notices and flyers, were published in English and in Spanish to broaden the knowledge about the planning process available to various groups including persons with limited English proficiency.
-Posters and other meeting materials were also available in other languages, upon request.
+Posters and other meeting materials were also available in other languages upon request.
 To develop the 2024 Annual Action Plan, HCD conducted two public hearings to gather input in drafting the plan and two public hearings to solicit comments about the draft Plan.
-A full summary of the comments received during the public hearings can be viewed in Appendix 5: Public Hearing Summary, along with a summary of HCD's responses.
-Written and voicemail comments that are received are included in Appendix 7: Written and Voicemail Comments and Responses and in Appendix 8: Online Survey.
+A full summary of the comments received during the public hearings can be viewed in Appendix 5: Public Hearing Summaries, along with a summary of HCD's responses.
+Written comments that are received and HCD's responses will, likewise, be included in Appendix 7: Written Comments and in Appendix 8: Online Survey/Voicemail Comments and Responses.

 In addition to the public hearings, HCD staff has instituted several avenues that are regularly available where questions and feedback on programs and activities is not only welcomed, but also encouraged.
-HCD staff holds monthly Lunch and Learns where HCD staff provides information about HCD initiatives to residents and stakeholders.
-To further efforts in citizen engagement, HCD staff also continues to host weekly Virtual Community Office Hours where residents can connect with program representatives one-on-one to ask questions, get status updates for program applicants or participants, and express concerns.
+HCD staff continues to host the Housing Advocates Collective meetings.
+These open meetings are held for community stakeholders to learn about HCD's initiatives, to get updates on programs, and to give input on how to improve services and processes for residents.
+HCD staff also holds monthly Lunch and Learns where HCD staff provides information about HCD initiatives to residents and stakeholders.
+To further efforts in citizen engagement, HCD staff also continues to host weekly Virtual Community Office Hours where residents can connect with program representatives one-on-one to ask guestions, get status updates for program applicants or participants, and express concerns.